appwrite/website/src/partials/auth-security.md

 You won't receive notifications when logging in using [Magic URL](/docs/products/auth/magic-url), [Email OTP](/docs/products/auth/email-otp), or [OAuth2](/docs/products/auth/oauth2) since these authentication methods already verify user access to their systems, establishing the authentication's legitimacy.

 To toggle session alerts, navigate to **Auth** > **Security** > **Session alerts**.

+# Persistence {% #persistence %}

+Appwrite handles the persistence of the session in a consistent way across SDKs.
+After authenticating with an SDK, the SDK will persist the session so that the user will not need to log in again the next time they open the app.
+The mechanism for persistence depends on the SDK.

+{% info title="Best Practice" %}
+Only keep user sessions active as long as needed and maintain exactly **one** instance of the Client SDK in your app to avoid conflicting session data.
+{% /info %}

+# Session limits {% #session-limits %}

+In Appwrite versions 1.2 and above, you can limit the number of active sessions created per user to prevent the accumulation of unused but active sessions.
+New sessions created by the same user past the session limit delete the oldest session.

+You can change the session limit in the **Security** tab of the Auth Service in your Appwrite Console.
+The default session limit is 10 with a maximum configurable limit of 100.

+# Permissions {% #permissions %}

+Security is very important to protect users' data and privacy.
+Appwrite uses a [permissions model](/docs/advanced/platform/permissions) coupled with user sessions to ensure users need correct permissions to access resources.
+With all Appwrite services, including databases and storage, access is granted at the collection, bucket, document, or file level.
+These permissions are enforced for client SDKs and server SDKs when using JWT, but are ignored when using a server SDK with an API key.

+# Mock phone numbers {% #mock-phone-numbers %}

+Creating and using mock phone numbers allows users to test SMS authentication without needing an actual phone number.
+This can be useful for testing edge cases where a user doesn't have a phone number but needs to sign in to your application using SMS.

+To create a mock phone number, navigate to **Auth** > **Security** > Mock Phone Numbers.
+After defining a mock phone number, you need to define a specific OTP code that will be used for SMS sign-in instead of the SMS secret code sent to a real phone number.